Research InsightLead Scoring

 Continuous Feedback Loop

-Scoring doesn't stop at deployment.
-We track which predictions were right and which missed.
-As new conversion data comes in, we retrain models to capture shifting patterns.
-Markets change, buyer behavior evolves, and scoring adapts with it.
+Scoring continues beyond deployment.
+We monitor which predictions are correct and which are not.
+As new conversion data arrives, we retrain the models to reflect changing patterns.
+Markets evolve, buyer behavior shifts, and our scoring adapts accordingly.

 Ongoing monitoringModel retrainingPerformance tracking